liudong-chen/liudong-chen.github.io/_pages/about.md

 Latest News
 ======
-Oct.
-2024: Our work about peak shaving is accepted to be presented at the 2025 Grid Science Winter School and Conference at Los Alamos National Lab (LANL), and I am so excited to receive the travel funding from LANL.
+**Oct.
+2024**: Our work about peak shaving is accepted to be presented at the 2025 Grid Science Winter School and Conference at Los Alamos National Lab (LANL), and I am so excited to receive the travel funding from LANL.

-Sep.
-2024: Our paper about uncertainty decision-making analysis ([Prudent Price-Responsive Demands](../assets/Prudent_demand.pdf)) is accepted to be presented at the 7th Workshop on Autonomous Energy Systems at NREL.
+**Sep.
+2024**: Our paper about uncertainty decision-making analysis ([Prudent Price-Responsive Demands](../assets/Prudent_demand.pdf)) is accepted to be presented at the 7th Workshop on Autonomous Energy Systems at NREL.

-Feb.
-2024: I am going to present our work about [Demand Side Flexibility Envelop Quantification](../assets/Demand_flexibility.pdf) in the poster section at The 2024 Conference on Innovative Smart Grid Technologies, North America (ISGT NA 2024)
+**Feb.
+2024**: I am going to present our work about [Demand Side Flexibility Envelop Quantification](../assets/Demand_flexibility.pdf) in the poster section at The 2024 Conference on Innovative Smart Grid Technologies, North America (ISGT NA 2024)

-Oct.
-2023: Our paper about [Saturation Effects in Equitable Demand Response Tariff Design](../assets/Saturation_Effects.pdf) is accepted to be presented at the 7th Workshop on Autonomous Energy Systems at NREL.
+**Oct.
+2023**: Our paper about [Saturation Effects in Equitable Demand Response Tariff Design](../assets/Saturation_Effects.pdf) is accepted to be presented at the 7th Workshop on Autonomous Energy Systems at NREL.

-May.
-2023: I'm so excited to start the summer internship at NREL; I will work on the optimal offering design of the virtual power plant.
+**May.
+2023**: I'm so excited to start the summer internship at NREL; I will work on the optimal offering design of the virtual power plant.